aws/SigV4-for-AWS-IoT-embedded-sdk/README.md

 [memory_table]: ./docs/doxygen/include/size_table.md

-## AWS IoT SigV4 Library Config File
+## AWS SigV4 Library Config File
-The AWS IoT SigV4 library exposes build configuration macros that are required for building the library.
+The AWS SigV4 library exposes build configuration macros that are required for building the library.
 A list of all the configurations and their default values are defined in [sigv4_config_defaults.h][default_config].
 To provide custom values for the